Safari in December

 Why we love December in the Masai Mara

-With the wildebeests gone, families of elephants return, crossing the Mara River on a daily basis and fanning out in the Marsh areas to feed.
-Watermarks on their bodies show the river levels with the youngsters having to swim across.
-They are frequent visitors to camp feeding in the forests.
+With the wildebeests gone, families of elephants return, crossing the Mara River daily and fanning out in the Marsh areas to feed.
+Watermarks on their bodies indicate the depth of the river the youngsters have had to swim across.
+They are frequent visitors to camp and feed in the forests.

-Thomson’s gazelles will run miles in pursuit of a female.
+Thomson’s gazelles run miles in pursuit of a female.
 It will be another six to eight months before we see the offspring, which will tie in well with the lush grass brought about by the long rains in April and May.
-Warthogs are busy defending their young; families graze close to their burrows ready to dart back down at the first sign of danger.
-Giraffes are plentiful passing through the woodlands and campgrounds.
+Warthogs are busy defending their young; families graze close to their burrows, ready to dart back down at the first sign of danger.
+Giraffes are plentiful, passing through the woodlands and campgrounds.

-The Marsh Pride of lions are seen throughout the Musiara Marsh, the woodlands and the plains close to Governors’ Camp.
-They hunt warthogs, waterbuck, buffalos and Grant’s gazelles and there are often cubs within the pride.
-Leopard sightings are frequent in the forest between our Mara camps.
-With the explosion of young antelopes on the plains, the cheetahs will hunt well.
+The Marsh Pride of Lions is present throughout the Musiara Marsh, the woodlands, and the plains close to Governors’ Camp.
+At this time of year, they hunt warthogs, waterbucks, buffaloes, and Grant’s gazelles.
+Leopard sightings are frequent in the forest between our Mara camps, and with the explosion of young antelopes on the plains, cheetahs hunt well.